 - Demonstrated commitment to full equality under law for lesbian, gay, bisexual and transgender Americans; individuals living with HIV and AIDS; women; people with disabilities; and racial, ethnic and religious minorities;

 - Demonstrated commitment to the constitutional right to privacy and individual liberty, including the right of two consenting adults to enter into consensual intimate relationships;

 - Respect for the constitutional authority of Congress to promote equality and civil rights and provide statutory remedies for discrimination and violence;

 - Sophisticated understanding of and commitment to the separation of church and state and the protection of those citizens with minority religious views;

-- Respect for state legislatures' attempts to address discrimination and violence based on sexual orientation, gender identity, disability, race, ethnicity and other factors through carefully crafted legislation that meets the requirements of the Constitution.
+- Respect for state legislatures' attempts to address discrimination and violence based on sexual orientation, gender identity, disability, race, color, national origin, religion and other factors through carefully crafted legislation that meets the requirements of the Constitution.